unicframework/docs/Installation.md

 └── index.php
 ```

-  That's it, in the Unic framework there is nothing to configure and setup.
+  That's it, in the unic framework there is nothing to configure and setup.
 It's always ready to go.

 ### For Linux